Vito and Jim get closer up in Dartford.

 The clip contains almost too many hilarious elements to count: Tony’s displaced anger, Patsy’s Jews/juice confusion, the squawking chicken, Patsy’s ironic punchline about the old neighborhood, Ray Charles singing “I’m Gonna Move to the Outskirts of Town” which underscores the “gentrification” theme, and then finally the song’s cackling trumpet which comes in and echoes the earlier squawk of the chicken.
 Chase makes quite a damning criticism against the corporate world in this hour, suggesting that big businesses can have as much of a lethal effect on a community as the Mafia does.
 But we don’t feel like we’ve just been preached to or waylaid by some anti-corporate diatribe, in part because Chase ushers us out of the hour with such a light and humorous scene.

 Johnnycakes Jim performs an act of true heroism when he runs into a burning house to rescue a small child.
 (Perhaps I need to point out to younger viewers that “firefighter” was the de facto American symbol of heroism in the years after 9/11—and the fact that Jim risks his life though only a volunteer firefighter makes his act even more heroic.)
 AJ wants to be a hero too, and figures that getting vengeance against the man who shot his dad will make him one.
-But AJ doesn’t quite have the maturity to recognize what actually constitutes a heroic deed, and perhaps not even the competence to successfully perform such an act.
+But AJ doesn’t quite have the maturity to recognize what it is that actually constitutes a heroic deed, and perhaps not even the competence to successfully perform such an act.

 AJ is growing up to be the lazy and irresponsible young man that many of us expected him to become.
 Tony’s heart sinks at the thought of his slacker son.
 Dr. Melfi tries to reassure Tony that AJ’s immaturity may in part be a characteristic of his generation: “Sociologists say ’26’ is in fact the new ’21.'”
 This may be true, but if Melfi knew AJ like we do, she would know that he can be a puerile, manipulative twerp.
 Nevertheless, my heart does go out to the young man a little bit.
 It’s clearly difficult for him to live in Tony Soprano’s shadow.
-He hasn’t yet figured out how to substantially flesh himself out, independent of his mafioso father (the way his sister has managed to do to some degree).
+He hasn’t yet figured out how to substantially flesh himself out, independent of his mafioso father (the way that his sister has managed to do to some degree).
 AJ starts to feel that the only reason he gets taken seriously by anyone is because he is the son of a mob boss.

 AJ reaches the conclusion that the only way to be taken seriously is through an act of violence.
 We’ve seen young men in SopranoWorld reach this conclusion in earlier storylines.
-In Season 2, Matt Bevilaqua and Sean Gismonte decided to whack Chris after feeling emasculated multiple times.
+In Season 2, Matt Bevilaqua and Sean Gismonte decided to whack Chris after feeling emasculated on multiple occasions.
 And in Season 3, Jackie Jr. and Dino made the decision to rob a mob card game.

 Melfi is correct when she says that AJ’s generation is growing up a in media-saturated culture.
 Much of AJ’s sense of reality comes from what he sees in the media.
 He thinks that he can learn proper knife-wielding technique from a movie playing on the TV screen at the Blockbuster store.
 And he finds inspiration in the fictional character of ‘Michael Corleone,’ who violently avenged the attack on his father in The Godfather.
 It is a with a head full of bad intentions that AJ goes to visit Corrado.